 It occurred to me while reading this volume that perhaps his wife Kasturba (called “Ba” for “mother” as he is called “Bapu” for “father”) is still illiterate, as there never seem to be any letters to her.
-She is also incarcerated at this time, in the same facility as Mirabel, whom Gandhi corresponds with regularly.
+She is also incarcerated at this time, in the same facility as Mirabehn, whom Gandhi corresponds with regularly.

 They married as children, and Kasturba didn’t have anything like the education he did.

 There is the occasional mention, though, of a letter to her.
-Most often such references are in Gandhi’s letters to Mirabel, something along the lines of “a letter for Ba is enclosed with this one.”
+Most often such references are in Gandhi’s letters to Mirabehn, something along the lines of “a letter for Ba is enclosed with this one.”

 Did none of his letters to her survive?
 Was an editorial decision made not to include letters to his wife on the grounds that they were too personal (even though the premise of the collection is that it contains all surviving writings of Gandhi, however trivial)?

 Also, the fact that such letters were written doesn’t quite settle the matter of whether she is illiterate.
-Perhaps Mirabel or someone reads them to her.
+Perhaps Mirabehn or someone reads them to her.
 As far as letters from Kasturba to Gandhi, I don’t recall any such being mentioned.
-Occasionally he makes some reference to something that was passed along to him through someone else, again most often Mirabel.
+Occasionally he makes some reference to something that was passed along to him through someone else, again most often Mirabehn.
 So maybe they always communicated through a third party like that when separated because she couldn’t read or write.